UCAS CODE W000

 The work submitted for assessment by our students is varied and includes performance making, conference presentations, online portfolios, reflections on practice, and workshop delivery, essays and reports.

 Performance and Performing Arts graduates have a wide range of skills, which can be applied in a number of employment contexts.
 This course will equip students with a range of performance related skills such as project management, technical skills, performance skills, performance direction and creation as well analytical, research and writing skills.
-The creative thinking, teamwork and academic skills means that Performing Arts graduates are often sought after in a range of graduate employment contexts including teaching, arts administration, business and community and social welfare areas.
-Graduates can further their studies by going on to postgraduate study and research.
+Graduates can also further their studies by going on to postgraduate study and research.

 The Atrium has a studio spaces, a theatre, TV and radio studios and technology labs with the latest software for music and sound and digital imagery and editing.